BorisG0/Typista/README.md

 npm run build
 ```

-This produces a static bundle in `dist/`.
-The directory is excluded from version control in `.gitignore`.
+Produces a static bundle in `dist/`.